fshowalter/movielog-archive/reviews/the-bloody-judge-1970.md

 Making things even worse, Lee and director Jesús Franco disagreed on how Jeffreys should be played.
 Lee wanted to be faithful to history.
 Franco wanted something more "dynamic."
 I don't know what he meant by "dynamic" and I don't think Lee did either.

 The resulting mis-mash is surprisingly boring.
-Think long, ponderous scenes full of exposition interspersed with the occasional sequence of Howard Vernon dressed up like Boris Karloff in _The Tower of London (1939)_ torturing a semi-nude woman covered in Technicolor blood.
+Think long, ponderous scenes full of exposition interspersed with the occasional sequence of Howard Vernon dressed like Boris Karloff in _The Tower of London (1939)_ torturing a semi-nude woman covered in Technicolor blood.

 If you're in it for these exploitation sequences, I recommend liberal use of the fast-forward button.

 The disparate financing also explains the myriad of alternate titles.
 In the US it was known as _Night of the Blood Monster_.
 In England it was _Witch Killer of Broadmoor_.
 Note that there is no Broadmoor in the film.
-Granted there's no Blood Monster either, but why Broadmoor?
+Granted, there's no Blood Monster either, but why Broadmoor?
 That's one question the making-of featurette couldn't answer.